hwipl/blog/drafts/dns_with_bind_and_ansible/README.md

 Note: The DNS configuration only contains A records and only IPv4 addressing is used.

+TODO: nodes belong to subdomains (maybe based on their location in the network) and use individual nameservers?

+TODO: asymetric/individual configuration per dns server?

+TODO: configuration examples assume a network consisting of two sites/subdomains, each with a DNS server, each with a subdomain, services in each, and "common" DNS names in network.lan that lead to the closest service instance in the network depending on node's location within the network?

 ## DNS Configuration

 The configuration of the Bind 9 DNS servers is described in the following